You are here:

 Back pain is an all-too-familiar problem that can range from a dull, constant ache to a sudden, sharp pain that leaves you incapacitated.
 It can come on suddenly—from an accident, a fall, or lifting something heavy—or it can develop slowly, perhaps as the result of age-related changes to the spine.
 Regardless of how back pain happens or how it feels, you know it when you have it.
 And chances are, if you don’t have back pain now, you will eventually.

-In a 3-month period, about one-fourth of U.S. adults experience at least 1 day of back pain.
+In a 3-month period, more than one-fourth of U.S. adults experience at least 1 day of back pain.
 It is one of our society’s most common medical problems.

 Although anyone can have back pain, a number of factors increase your risk.
 They include: